o3de/o3de.org/content/docs/userguide/linux/test-windows-client-linux-server-connection.md

 1. Close the remote console\.

-## Connect from the client to the server<a name="linux-test-windows-client-linux-server-connection-connect-client"></a>
+## Connect from the client to the server {#linux-test-windows-client-linux-server-connection-connect-client}

 Start the game client and connect to the multiplayer session\.